On this page

 3. Complete the set up prompts.
 This includes:

 • Setting the threshold (in days).
-By default, this is 30 days for single-day events and 90 days for stale events.
+By default, the threshold is 30 days for single-day events and 90 days for stale events.

 • Specifying any event tags that the automation rule should ignore.
 For example, if you never want to remove creation events, add a create tag to the ignore field.
-Review your events to make sure you are specifying the exact tag that's applied to your event.
+Review your events to make sure you specify the exact tag applied to your event.

 4. Click Set Up Automation.